kahara/Async.fi/content/posts/contesting.md

 [![](/illustration/6m-nac-2022-11-10-OH2EWL-sent.png)](/illustration/6m-nac-2022-11-10-OH2EWL-sent.png)

-For next months contest, I'm planning to go to the [most prominent peak](https://en.wikipedia.org/wiki/Malminkartanonhuippu) we have around here and work with a portable dipole.
+For next month's contest, I'm planning to go to the [most prominent peak](https://en.wikipedia.org/wiki/Malminkartanonhuippu) we have around here and work with a portable dipole.
 This should (in theory) improve the results significantly.
 But let's see&mdash;